GeekNeuron/Calendar/README.md

 import webbrowser
 from tkinter import messagebox

-# --- Import the correct style library ---
+# --- NEW: Import the correct style library with the correct name ---
-# The library to install is 'pywinstyles'
+# The library to install AND import is 'pywinstyles'
 if sys.platform == "win32":
+    try:
-    from py_window_styles import apply_style
+        from pywinstyles import apply_style
+    except ImportError:
+        # Fallback in case the library is not installed
+        apply_style = None
+else:
+    apply_style = None

 # --- App Configuration ---
 WINDOW_TITLE = "Network Reset Tool"